Introduction

 Lot Tracking, Serial Numbers, and Expiration Management

-DOSS handles sophisticated inventory tracking requirements—lot numbers for traceability, serial numbers for unique item tracking, expiration dates for perishable goods, and batch genealogy for regulatory compliance.
+DOSS supports detailed inventory tracking: lot numbers for traceability, serial numbers for unique item tracking, expiration dates for perishable goods, and batch genealogy for regulatory compliance.
 The system enforces FIFO/FEFO automatically, provides real-time expiration alerts, manages shelf-life deductions through distribution, and maintains complete traceability from receiving through customer delivery.
 Businesses manage recalls, warranty claims, and quality issues through built-in lot/serial tracking without parallel manual systems.

 3PL and Warehouse Management System Integration